Email FacebookTwitterMenu burgerClose thin

 A passively managed fund, also known as an index fund, simply tracks a major stock market index like the Dow Jones Industrial Average or the S&P 500.
 Mutual funds can invest in a broad array of securities: equities, bonds, commodities, currencies, and derivatives.
 Depending on the investments, mutual funds can carry many of the same risks as stocks and bonds.
 The risk is often lesser, though, because the investments are inherently diversified.

-How you can make money: Investors make money off mutual funds when the value of stocks, bonds and other bundled securities that the fund invests in go up.
-You can buy them directly through the managing firm and discount brokerages.
-But note there is typically a minimum investment and you’ll pay an annual fee.
+How you can make money: Investors make money off mutual funds when the value of stocks, bonds, and other bundled securities that the fund invests in go up.
+You can buy fund shares directly through the managing firm and discount brokerages.
+But note there is typically a minimum investment and you’ll pay an annual fee for management.

 4. Exchange-Traded Funds (ETFs)

 Exchange-traded funds (ETFs) are similar to mutual funds in that they are a collection of investments that track a market index.
-Unlike mutual funds, which operate through a fund company, investors buy and sell shares of ETFs on the stock markets.
-Their price fluctuates throughout the trading day, whereas mutual funds’ value is calculated at the end of each trading session using the net asset value of your investments.
+Unlike mutual funds, which are purchased through a fund company, shares of ETFs are bought and sold on the stock markets.
+An ETF’s price fluctuates throughout the trading day, whereas a mutual fund’s value is calculated at the end of each trading session using the net asset value.

 How you can make money: ETFs make money from the collection of returns among all of their investments.
 ETFs attract new investors because they’re more diversified than individual stocks.
 You can further minimize risk by choosing an ETF that tracks a broad index.
 And just like mutual funds, you can make money from an ETF by selling it as it gains value.